 Applications are not complete and will not be reviewed until the fee is paid.
 Instructions for payment options are included as part of the online Graduate School Application process.
 The application fee is $75 for US citizens and permanent residents, and $95 for international applicants.

 Unofficial transcripts or academic records should be uploaded directly to the online application.
 International students should also upload an English translation if the transcript is not in English.
 Please do not mail in paper copies of your transcripts; there is no need for official transcripts or academic records for initial review.
 If you are admitted, the University will then request official copies of this material.
 View tips and instructions for uploading your transcript.

 In most cases, official scores on the Test of English as a Foreign Language (TOEFL) are required if English is not your native language.
 ETS should send your official TOEFL score to institution code: 6874.
 There is no department code.
 Note that if you have taken the IELTS, your scores must be mailed to the Graduate School.
 More information on the English-language requirement may be found here.
 You are required to report your scores on your application, but are not required to submit your official scores until after admission has been offered.

 Describe current registration information, if you are currently enrolled at an academic institution.
 List all courses you expect to complete as part of your present program.
 Include department, course number, descriptive title and number of credits for each course.

 Other supporting documents may include articles or other publications of any research, inventions or creative work you have done.

 If you are a US citizen and belong to an Under-represented in Medicine group and wish to be considered for a Diversity of Views and Experiences (DOVE) fellowship, please be sure to indicate this on your application, and then upload a statement briefly describing how your background, experiences, and achievements will contribute to the University’s goal of promoting excellence through diversity of background and experiences.
-The Graduate Program in Pharmacology Program Diversity Statement can be found here.
+The Molecular Pharmacology and Therapeutics (MPaT) Graduate Program Diversity Statement can be found here.